From flint tools to fusion, innovation comes in many forms

 Innovation to me, is not simply a new way of doing something.
 Sheer novelty is not a value.
 Innovation is a new and better way of doing something.
 So it’s a new method that is better in terms of efficiency, quality, speed, or yields a new output (radio).

-A powerful form of innovation, is taking the successful application of an idea, a technique, material, or method, and applying it in a different area.
+A powerful form of innovation, is innovation through relocation.
+This is the taking the successful application of an idea, a technique, material, or method, and applying it in a different area.

 For example, the drive-thru was first used in banking, by City Savings & Commercial Bank in New York in 1946.
 Two years later, Harry and Esther Snyder applied that idea to a fast food restaurant.
 They opened the first drive-thru restaurant in Baldwin Park, California in 1948.
 That business, In-N-Out Burger, is still doing well today.